These drugs can help alleviate mild arthritis symptoms, but they’re not suitable treatment options for everyone.

 - ringing in the ears

 In rare instances, NSAIDs can damage your liver and kidneys.
-The higher the dosage and the longer the treatment, the higher the risk.
-If you have liver or kidney problems, you may not be able to take NSAIDs.
+Higher dosages and longer NSAID treatment periods carry a higher risk of developing liver and kidney damage.
+If you have liver or kidney problems, NSAID treatment options may not be suitable for you.

 - swelling of your face or throat

 If you experience any of these symptoms while taking an NSAID, contact your doctor right away.
 If you think that any of these symptoms are life threatening, call 911 or your local emergency number.

 If you take NSAIDs to help manage your arthritis pain, you’re probably prescribed higher doses over a long period.
 This treatment plan could increase your risk of stomach upset and even ulcers.
 Your risk is further increased if:

 - you have had ulcers or kidney problems

 - you take blood thinners